Logan's World: Continuity

 Logan still has his Sandman gun in this novel, which is a retcon by Nolan as he lost it at the end of the previous novel when it went "wild" (sounded an alarm when Logan's palm flower went black).
 In this book, Logan has the gun in a box.

 In the third novel in the series, Logan's Search, Nolan addresses this apparent continuity error as Logan muses about how he obtained and altered another Sandman's gun after joining the Wilderness People, to deactivate its identity sensing technology, which is described as an exacting and delicate process, meaning that the gun he uses in Logan's World is not his original gun.

 History

-Following the success of the 1976 film version of Logan's Run, Nolan had pitched a sequel.
+Following the success of the 1976 film version Logan's Run, Nolan had pitched a sequel.
 MGM expressed interest in adapting Logan's World as a film, but the original film's producer Saul David had opted to focus on a Logan's Run TV series instead.
 Logan's World was published by Bantam in 1977.

-Comic Adaptation
+Comic adaptation

 Beginning in May 1991, Adventure Comics published a 6 issue bimonthly adaptation of Logan's World by Tom Mason, Chris Ulm and Barry Blair.